 The Switch feature also enables you to participate in yield farming and provide liquidity to the community pool in exchange for yield.

 This Switch Pool targets a 35% interest rate per year.
-You can select your own assets but you have to commit them for at least 3 months.
+You can select your assets, but you must commit them for at least three months.

 - Target Rate (annual): 35%